wallabyway/dspbr-pt/README.md

 **NOTE**

 When disabling path-tracing, the three.js native rasterizer is used as fallback.
-This renderer just supports the standard glTF 2.0 material model, the extensions mentioned above will are ignored.
+This renderer just supports the standard glTF 2.0 material model, the extensions mentioned above will be ignored.

 Please have a look at [this overview](https://k0mplex.uber.space/reports/threejs/) for comparison renderings between the two renderers for several material configurations.

 ## Enterprise PBR - Sample Implementation
-This renderer should serve as a sample implementation for Dassault Systèmes Enterprise PBR material model.
+This renderer should serve as a sample implementation for Dassault SystÃ¨mes Enterprise PBR material model.
 Please have a look at
 [dspbr.glsl](./lib/shader/dspbr.glsl) for the full material implementation.

 ## Setup